irnamstf/2403-ITT440/10% Individual Assignment/06 FARINA ATHIRAH BINTI ROSLEE/README.md

 - SIGTERM signal is used for **terminating a program** and serve to exit program **gracefully**.
 - The sigaction() function and the struct of the same name, defined in the system header `signal.h`.
 - The SIGTERM can also be referred as a soft kill because the process that receives the SIGTERM signal may choose to ignore it.
 - Unlike SIGGKILL, this signal can be blocked, handled and ignored.
-The shell command `kill` generates 'SIGTERM' by default.
+The shell command `kill` (built-in sheel commands) generates 'SIGTERM' by default.

 ### How to Send SIGTERM?
 - To send SIGTERM signal in C, we can use `kill()` function.
 Remember that SIGTERM allows the process to clean up and exit gracefully.
 It is much more better to use SIGTERM first and only use SIGKILL for last resort.